Winter Quarters, Utah: History

 Prior to the discovery of coal in 1875, several pioneers had settled in Pleasant Valley, where Winter Quarters was located.
 In late 1875, the Pleasant Valley Coal Company began coal mining operations.
-In the winter of 1877, a group of fourteen coal miners led by Peter Morgan were traveling from Fairview to Sanpete County.
+In the winter of 1877, a group of fourteen coal miners led by Peter Morgan was traveling from Fairview to Sanpete County.
 They became trapped in snow for several months, which led to the camp's name of Winter Quarters.
 As the Winter Quarters mine developed, miners began to move into the area.
 As the town grew, the need for a railroad increased.
 In response to the town's high demand for a railroad, in 1879, Milan Packard, a merchant from Springville, financed the construction of a railroad from Springville to Winter Quarters and Scofield.
 The railroad was named the Utah and Pleasant Valley Railroad until it was purchased by the Denver and Rio Grande Western Railroad in 1883.
 Approximately 1,800 people were living in Winter Quarters by 1900, and the mine was considered the safest in the state.
 The town's Main Street was over a mile long, and it had many businesses, most of which were made of stone.

 On May 1, 1900, an explosion occurred in the Winter Quarters Number Four mine.
 Immediately following the explosion, miners working in the Winter Quarters Number One mine, which was connected to the Number Four mine, were killed by the carbon monoxide gas that was a product of the mine explosion.
 Rescue crews consisting of men from Clear Creek, Castle Gate, and Sunnyside, along with locals from the valley, worked for almost a week recovering bodies.
 The final death count reported by the Pleasant Valley Coal Company was 200, though other reports reported 246 deaths.
 62 of the deceased were Finns.
 The state inspector's report concluded that the cause of the explosion was an accidental ignition of black powder, which ignited the coal dust in the air.
 The Pleasant Valley Coal Company supplied each deceased miner with a coffin and burial clothes.
-The company also provided $500 to each family who was affected by the mine explosion.
+The company also provided $500 to each family affected by the mine explosion.

 Following the mine disaster, mining operations in Winter Quarters continued until a new mine was opened at Castle Gate in 1922.
 Miners from Winter Quarters and Scofield relocated to the new mine, and as a result, coal production in Pleasant Valley began to decrease.
 In 1930, the last few residents of Winter Quarters relocated to a more productive area.